Monte Carlo pathwise sensitivities for barrier options: Monte Carlo one-step survival pathwise sensitivities for discretely observed barrier options

-We want to remark, that if one is interested in second order Greeks the indicator function can be smoothed out, since in the last timestep we can force the path to stay between $B$ and $K$.
-This can be done with the results we will see in the following section or with other methods, see e.g.\ \cite{glasserman}.
+We want to remark, that if one is interested in second order Greeks the indicator function at the final step can be smoothed out by using a combination of the methods of this and the next section, forcing the path to stay between $B$ and $K$.

+\begin{corollary} The second order one-step survival pathwise sensitivities Monte Carlo estimator with respect to $(\Theta_1,\dots, \Theta_4)$ of the present value of a knock-up-out barrier option is given by: